NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 swarm -f cmdfile_refit -g 360 -t 24 --job-name ngspurity_hg38 --logdir logs --time=120:00:00 --module singularity --gres=lscratch:400 --dependency afterany:$jobid1
 ```

-* `--dependency afterany:$jobid1`: This sets a dependency on a previous job with ID `$jobid1`, meaning that this job will not start until the previous one has completed successfully.
+* `--dependency afterany:$jobid1`: This sets a dependency on a previous job with ID `$jobid1`, meaning that this job will not start until the previous one has completed. *(note: if you want the job to run only if the previous job has completed without errors, you can change `afterany` to `afterok`.
+See the (Biowulf documentation on dependencies)[https://hpc.nih.gov/docs/userguide.html#depend] for more details)*

 Note, the NGSpurity may take a long time to complete.
 In our local test without the singularity container, it is about 3-4 hours.
 Within the singularity container, it produces the same results as the local application, however, it has an unexpectedly long running time, ~12hrs.
 We are still investigating the issue.